-Join George Maestri for an in-depth discussion in this video Adding lights and cameras, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Adding lights and cameras, part of Learning MotionBuilder.

 - Motion Builders supports lights and cameras.
 And you can either create them in Motion Builder or you can import them them through FBX.
 And as with any scene lighting and camera angles can really add a lot to the scene.
 So let's go ahead and add some lights and cameras to this scene.
 So let's take a look at this.
 We've got this character here and he's doing a kick.
 So right now the angle here is kinda blah.
 It's not all that interesting.
 Maybe if I got a little bit lower we can get a little bit more of an interesting angle.

 But to really add something to the scene I might want to animate the camera as well.
 So let's go ahead and add a camera.
 We can do this in the Resources Panel under the Asset Browser.
 So I'm gonna go ahead and open up the Elements Tab and we've got a number of elements here.
 In fact I'm gonna slide this over so we can see them.
 And one of them is a camera, a light, and we have a bunch of other ones here, but I'm just gonna go ahead and click and drag a camera into the scene.
 Then you can see the cameras right here.

 So I'm gonna expand this here so we can see.
 And we have camera settings and we can change those to whatever we want.
 And this camera also shows up along with the standard producer camera.
 So if I change my view here.
 I can go into a perspective view and just add my camera.
 So I can have multiple cameras and I can animate those cameras.
 So let's go ahead and take this camera and let's try and get a nice angle here.
 So I'm actually gonna scrub over to the end of this, and let's get our hero shot towards the end.